StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 #### Precautions

 - **When a table is created, you must specify the bucketing columns**.
 - The values of bucketing columns cannot be updated.
-- Modification is not supported after the bucketing columns is specified.
+- Bucketing columns cannot be modified after they are specified.
-- Since StarRocks 2.5, you do not need to set the number of buckets when a table is created, and StarRocks sets the number of buckets automatically.
+- Since StarRocks 2.5, you do not need to set the number of buckets when you create a table, and StarRocks sets the number of buckets automatically.
 If you want to set the number of buckets, see [determine the number of tablets](../../../table_design/Data_distribution.md#determine-the-number-of-tablets).

 Syntax: